 IFRS 9 Financial instruments - This new standard introduces new requirements for the classification, measurement and recognition of financial assets and financial liabilities and replaces parts of IAS 39.
 The standard is effective for annual periods beginning on after January 1, 2018, with early adoption permitted.
 However, IFRS 4 - Insurance Contracts has been amended to permit entities whose predominant activities are connected with insurance to defer the application of IFRS 9 until January 1, 2023.
 IFRS 9 is required to be applied retrospectively.
 IFRS 9 uses business model and contractual cash flow characteristics to determine whether a financial asset is measured at amortized cost or fair value, replacing the four-category classification in IAS 39.
 The determination is made at initial recognition.
 The approach is also based on how an entity manages its financial instruments (it's business model) and the contractual cash flow characteristics of the financial assets.
 IFRS 9 uses an impairment model that is more 'forward-looking' in that a credit event no longer has to occur before credit losses are recognised.
 For financial liabilities, the standard retains most of the IAS 39 requirements.
 The main change is that, in cases where the fair value option is taken for financial liabilities, the part of a fair value change due to an entity's own credit risk is recorded in other comprehensive income rather than the income statement, unless this creates an accounting mismatch.
-The Group is yet to assess IFRS 9's full impact and intends to adopt IFRS 9 on or after January 1, 2023.
+The Group is in the process of assessing IFRS 9's full impact and intends to adopt IFRS 9 on or after January 1, 2023.
 The subsidiary has adopted IFRS 9 from July 1, 2018.
 However, the impact is not significant to the Group's financial statements.

 IFRS 17 Insurance Contracts sets out the requirements that an entity should apply in reporting information about insurance contracts it issues and reinsurance contracts it holds.
 IFRS 17 is effective from January 1, 2023, and replaces an interim Standard-IFRS 4 Insurance Contracts.
 IFRS 17: (a) provides updated information about the obligations, risks and performance of insurance contracts; (b) increases transparency in financial information reported by insurance companies, which will give investors and analysts more confidence in understanding the insurance industry; and (c) introduces consistent accounting for all insurance contracts based on a current measurement model.
-The Group has not yet assessed the impact of adopting this new standard.
+The Group is in the process of assessing the impact that this standard will have on its financial statements.